We're developing this project to

-Measures to enable this may include additional bus gates and traffic filters to prohibit through vehicle movements but allow walking, cycling and wheeling whilst ensuring that vehicles can still access the whole area when required.
+Measures to enable this may include a southbound bus lane on Shore and traffic filters to prohibit through vehicle movements but allow walking, cycling and wheeling whilst ensuring that vehicles can still access the whole area when required.

-We’ll also create new and improve existing public spaces for the community.
+We’ll also create new and improved existing public spaces for the community.

 At early development stages, workshops were held with key stakeholders to identify the key active travel movements and issues in the area.
-This helped us identify the preferred alignment of the route.
+This helped us identify the preferred alignment of the Phase 1 route.

-From 8 February to 5 March 2021, we gathered your feedback on the concept design proposals for the cycle route and to help develop the LTN proposal.
+From 8 February to 5 March 2021, we gathered your feedback on the concept design proposals for the cycle route and gathered information on travel within the area to help develop the LTN proposal.

 Before the Council can make changes to